MaksimDzhangirov/backendBankExample/docs/part61-eng.md

 That's exactly what we wanted.
 So the migration `up` script is working well.
-Now let's try running `make migratedown1` in the terminal to run only the last migration `down` scripts.
+Now let's try running `make migratedown1` in the terminal to run only the last migration `down` script.

 ```shell
 make migratedown1